nickforddev/vue-models/README.md

 ## Computed Properties

-The Model class has some default methods and computed attributes that are useful for basic CRUD operations:
+The Model class has some default methods and computed attributes that are useful for basic CRUD operations, but can be overrided by passing options to the constructor:

 ### Model.basePath